Posted by Sandeep Sharma

 Shopify pricing plans are quite different and complex compared to WordPress pricing plans.
 Most WordPress eCommerce plugins are free to use and easy to access compared to Shopify.

 Lastly, both Shopify and WordPress offer excellent customer support to their customers.
 Shopify offers an extensive guide, tutorial section, and 24/7 live chat options to its users.
-WordPress on the other hand has a very active and responsive customer support team that ensures to resolve complex user issues effectively and quickly.
+WordPress on the other hand has a very active and responsive customer support team that ensures to resolve of complex user issues effectively and quickly.

 By far we hope you now have a detailed understanding and knowledge about both Shopify and WordPress platforms.
 Which one to choose primarily depends on your website needs and requirements.
 Both Shopify and WordPress are great platforms for eCommerce SEO.